 As highlight above, demat account is a mandatory requirement to operate in Indian stock markets.
 Demat account is basically a depository where all information related to stock investment and information on other financial instruments are kept like how much is the quantity bought, which all stocks and instruments are in the holding and much other relevant information.

 There are only depository service providers in India.
 CSDL and NSDL.
 There are the two depositories managed by BSE and NSE respectively.
 These two depositories are connected through hundreds of depository participants like banks, full-service brokers and discount brokers.
 Every demat account has a demat account number to enable all electronic settlement of all transactions done.

 Full-Form & Meaning of Demat Account: Full form of demat account is a dematerialized account.

 So to simply put, the meaning of demat account is having a central depository which enables all electronic transactions to happen and having all necessary information related to demat account of any individual.

 What are the Benefits of a Demat Account?

 Demat Account has made life a lot simpler bringing in paperless transactions avoiding all manual processes.
-There are many benefits to Dematerialization process
+Following are 4 benefits of a Demat account.

 1) Common account – Does not matter you have multiple bank accounts and trading accounts, your single Demat account details are with all participants and all your Bonds, Investment Instruments, Shares are deposited in your common Demat account

 2) Auto Update – Your Demat account details are automatically shared with third parties, you need not keep submitting your Demat account details everywhere you transact in shares, bonds or mutual funds

 3) Lower cost – Paperless transaction has cut down the cost dramatically also avoiding stamp duty and registration compared to previous Trades executed manually

 4) Safe and Secure – Demat account transactions are safe and secured; also it avoids fraud by eliminating the chances of receiving duplicate shares, Theft, Wrong deliveries.
 Because of paperless transactions, it has also reduced the time frame of deliveries